Sniper Advanced Targeting Pod: History

-In August 2001, the U.S. Air Force announced Lockheed Martin's Sniper as the winner of the Advanced Targeting Pod (ATP) competition.
-The contract provides for pods and associated equipment, spares and support of the F-16 and F-15E aircraft for the entire force, active-duty Air Force and Air National Guard.
-The U.S. Air Force initial seven-year contract for Sniper ATP has potential value in excess of $843 million.
-The Sniper ATP has delivered over 125 pods and the U.S. Air Force plans to procure at least 522 Sniper ATPs.
-The follow-on Advanced Targeting Pod - Sensor Enhancement (ATP-SE) contract was split between the Lockheed Martin Sniper and the LITENING.
+In August 2001, the USAF announced Lockheed Martin's Sniper as the winner of the Advanced Targeting Pod (ATP) competition.
+The contract provided for pods and associated equipment, spares and support of the F-16 and F-15E aircraft for the Air Force and Air National Guard.
+The U.S. Air Force's initial seven-year contract for Sniper ATP had a potential value in excess of million.
+Lockheed Martin has delivered over 125 Sniper ATP pods and the U.S. Air Force had plans to procure at least 522 more.
+The follow-on Advanced Targeting Pod – Sensor Enhancement (ATP-SE) contract was split between the Lockheed Martin Sniper and the LITENING.

+In 2008, a team of Lockheed Martin UK, BAE Systems and Leonardo S.p.A.
+(SELEX Sensors and Airborne Systems at the time) successfully demonstrated a Sniper ATP on board the Tornado GR4 combat aircraft.

-In 2014, the USAF declared initial operational capability for the Sniper ATP-SE which included sensor and networking improvements.
+In 2014, the USAF declared initial operational capability (IOC) milestone for the Sniper ATP-SE which included sensor and networking improvements.

+Also in 2014, the Sniper program came under criticism in the aftermath of a deadly airstrike in Afghanistan resulting in the death of one Afghan and five American soldiers killed when a B-1B bomber equipped with the pod could not detect the infrared strobe lights on the helmets of U.S. troops in a firefight.
+This was the deadliest case of friendly fire between American forces during the course of the war in Afghanistan.

+On 27 March 2015, Lockheed Martin was awarded a sole-source contract by the US DOD worth $485 million firm fixed price with minimal cost-plus-fixed-fee, indefinite-delivery/indefinite-quantity to provide multiple Sniper advanced targeting pods to the USAF.

+Lockheed Martin announced in 2016 that Kuwait would be the first country to use Sniper on the Eurofighter Typhoon.

+In May 2024, the Taiwanese Ministry of National Defense released video footage confirming the F-16V Viper fighter aircraft of their Republic of China Air Force calibrated the AN/AAQ-33 Sniper ATP pod against Shenyang J-16D and Xi'an H-6K aircraft of the Chinese People's Liberation Army Air Force crossing into the Taiwanese air defense identification zone (ADIZ).

-The Sniper is used on the U.S. Air Force B-52H Stratofortress, B-1B Lancer, F-15E Strike Eagle, F-16 Fighting Falcon, and A-10 Thunderbolt II.
+As of 2025, the Sniper is used on the USAF's B-52H Stratofortress, B-1B Lancer, F-15E Strike Eagle, F-16 Fighting Falcon, and A-10 Thunderbolt II.
 It was also used on the British Harrier GR9 and the Canadian CF-18 Hornet.
-In 2016 Lockheed Martin announced that Kuwait would be the first country to use Sniper on the Eurofighter Typhoon.
-A team of Lockheed Martin UK, BAE Systems and Leonardo S.p.A.
-(Selex S&AS at the time) has successfully demonstrated and flown a Sniper ATP on board a Tornado GR4 combat aircraft.

-The Sniper came under fire in 2014 in the aftermath of a deadly airstrike in Afghanistan that saw five American and one Afghan soldier killed when a B-1B bomber equipped with the pod could not detect the infrared strobe lights on the helmets of U.S. troops in a firefight, resulting in the deadliest case of friendly fire between American forces in the course of the Afghanistan War.

-On 27 March 2015, Lockheed Martin was awarded a sole-source contract by the US DOD worth $485 million firm fixed price with minimal cost-plus-fixed-fee, indefinite-delivery/indefinite-quantity to provide multiple Sniper advanced targeting pods to the USAF.

-In 2024, the Ministry of National Defense released footage confirming that the F16V fighter of the Republic of China Air Force used the pod to calibrate the J-16D and H-6K invading ADIZ.
+In November 2025, Lockheed Martin revealed the Sniper NTP version which supports the Multifunction Advanced Data Link aka MADL.